mikemerin/bam2bigwigAPI/README.md

 This is an API that can get input from BAM files and convert them to BigWig format for a UI or some frontend can then hit this API to display the graph format of the data.

+Note that most of the code that is executed takes place in the Rakefile, which mostly spoofs CLI commands and appropriately culls them into a database.

+---

 This is an example browser